Electric cars are pretty quiet - so let’s discuss electric car safety and legislation around compulsory electric car noise

 There are many attractive realities made possible by a near silent car.

+This is not only true for the driver and their passengers, but also to all those nearby due to the general reduction in noise pollution.
 As EVs become more popular, there will be less petrol and diesel cars on the road, which will reduce noise pollution even further.

 However, the downside is made very clear by the statistic that an electric or hybrid car is 40% more likely to hit a pedestrian in the UK than a petrol or diesel car.